sst/guide/_examples/how-to-create-an-angular-app-with-serverless.md

 ## Setting up our Angular app

 We are now ready to use the API we just created.
-Let's use [Angular cli](https://angular.io/cli) to setup our Angular app.
+Let's use the [Angular CLI](https://angular.io/cli) to setup our Angular app.

 {%change%} Run the following in the project root.